Kungsbacka/DirStat/README.md

 ## Pattern matching

 Pattern matching is controlled by rules that are read from a file specified by -m (--match).
-The file can contain hints on how the different patterns should be used.
-Hints are placed on a separate line beginning with :: and separated by space.
+The file can contain options that control how the different patterns should be used.
+Options are placed on a separate line beginning with :: and separated by space.

 * __SIMPLE__ Patterns below uses simple wildcard matching with an asterisk (*) at the beginning, end or both.
 All other asterisks will be matched as a litteral character.